elfenware/badger/README.md

 * meson
 * valac

-You can install them on elementary OS Juno with:
+You can install them on elementary OS Hera with:

 ```shell
 sudo apt install elementary-sdk